 These desk lamps are often attributed to Gepo, Anvia or Herda, 3 light producers from the Netherlands.
 However, these lamps were never made or sold by these companies.

-In the UK these Prova lamps were also sold by BHS (British Home Stores).
 There is no label present on this one.
-Below is the label from the company, it was glued on another, similar lamp.
-Below on the right is a similar, but oval lamp, also on display here on Vintageinfo.
+Below is the label from the company, it was glued on another lamp that has many similar parts.